dmil/code4policy/git/08-forking.md

 2. Go to Settings > GitHub Pages and select the "master" branch as the source.
 Wait a few seconds and then go to http://`your-username`.github.io/simple-website to make sure github pages is set up correctly.

 3. Normally I'd clone the forked repository locally onto my computer, push changes to the fork, then issue a pull request.
 For the sake of time lets cut that step out.
-Make **one** small edit in your fork of this code in GitHub.
+Make **one** small edit in your fork of this code **directly** in GitHub.

 4. Create a pull request.
 Note that this time we are creating pull request across repositories instead of just across branches within the same repository.
 The `base` will be `dmil/simple-website/master` while the `compare` will be `your-username/simple-website/master`.